mdsufz/MuDoGeR/Manual_MuDoGeR.md

 Note: Make sure that all the databases and programms required for the MetaWrap run are downloaded.The links for the installation can be found in the installation module of the ![README](https://github.com/mdsufz/MuDoGeR/blob/master/README.md) file.

 ## 2.1 Binning of Prokaryotic Metagenome-Assembled Genomes, bin_refinement, quality estimation, taxonomical classification and annotation of Prokaryotic bins
 The run of the prokaryotic module leads to the recovery of prokaryotic genomes from the assembly dataset by utillizing the MetaWrap tool.
-The script of the prokaryotic module combines the algorithms of every MetaWrap module.
-The important parameters of minimum completion (-c) and maximum contamination (-x) for the CheckM quaity control are settled by default to 50% and 10% respectively for the recovery of bacterial contigs, while for archaeal contigs recovery are settled by default to 40% and 30% respectively.
+The script of the prokaryotic module combines the algorithms of every **metaWrap** module.
+The important parameters of minimum completeness (-c) and maximum contamination (-x) in the bin_refinement task, are settled by default to 50% and 10% respectively for the bacterial bins, while for the archaeal bins are settled by default to 40% and 30% respectively.

 Run the prokayotic module:
 ```